AaltoSciComp/python-for-scicomp/content/productivity.md

 - Write a test based on an implementation
 - Write an implementation based on a test

-Of we can use AI as a mentor:
+Or we can use AI as a mentor:
 - Explain a concept
 - Improve code
 - Show a better alternative